Pathoschild/canimod.github.io/guides/npc-gift-tastes.md

       taste = hate
    if item has a price < 20g:
       taste = dislike

-   //This branch never gets executed if it's an artifact:
-      taste = dislike
-      if npc is Penny:
-         taste = like

 // part IV: sometimes override with personal tastes if ((npc loves itemID OR (item has a category AND npc loves category)) AND (item has no category OR npc doesn't personally love category OR no universal taste for itemID)